facebookresearch/hydra/website/docs/advanced/override_grammar/basic.md

 ## Grammar
 Hydra supports a rich [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) in the command line.
-Blow are the parser rules from teh actual grammar.
+Below are the parser rules from grammar.
 You can see the full grammar [here](https://github.com/facebookresearch/hydra/tree/master/hydra/grammar/Override.g4).

 ```antlr4